luanfujun/deep-painterly-harmonization/README.md

 ```
 in Matlab or Octave.
 The final output will be in ``results/``.

 Note that in the paper we trained a CNN on a dataset of 80,000 paintings collected from [wikiart.org](https://www.wikiart.org), which estimates the stylization level of a given painting and adjust weights accordingly.
 We will release the pre-trained model in the next update.
-Users will need to set those weights manually if running on their new paintings.
+Users will need to set those weights manually if running on their new paintings for now.

 ## Examples
 Here are some results from our algorithm (from left to right are original painting, naive composite and our output):